-The estimated investment needed overall totals \$65.5M and will support 4,300 people in 635 new program and housing spaces over the next 5 years.
+The estimated investment needed overall totals \$65.5M and will support 4,300 people in 635 new program and housing spaces over the next five years and develop essential system coordination functions.

 These proposed measures total just \$40 a day per person helped.
 Compare this to the costs per night in hospital at \$363, or jail at \$144.